HSMCode/hsm-wise2023-prototype401-land-Danimasihykowoll/README.md

 #### InvokeCheese
-Script to invoke a cheese everytime that the cheese spawner is into a distance with the camera.
+Script to invoke a cheese after a determined time and repeat it.

 #### InvokeSnakes
-Script to invoke a snake everytime that the snake spawner is into a distance with the camera.
+Script to invoke a snake after a determined time and repeat it.

 #### LogicScript